Hashicorp Vault is one of the best open source software to manage secrets. All secrets in the vault will be encrypted.

 Configure Vault as a System Service

-Step 1: Create a vault systemd service file.
+Step 1: Create a vault system service file.

 sudo vi /etc/systemd/system/vault.service